ebollens/OptiCSS/README.md

 This optimizer is a WORK IN PROGRESS and is NOT intended for production use at this time.

-Sample usage for the optimizer:
+Sample usage (using a strategy that does not work at this time):

 ```ruby
 require 'Optimizer'